aminrj/aminrj.github.io/_posts/2026-05-28-mcp-attack-chain-database-exfiltration.md

 In practice: a customer service agent that needs CRM access should get a read-only token scoped to the current session's customer ID, not a full-access service account.
 If the agent is also responsible for creating support tickets, the token should include write access only to the ticketing API, not to the CRM's customer export endpoint.
 The difference between a scoped token and a broad-access key is the difference between a single record leak and a database drain.

 These three controls require no changes to your model, your system prompt, or your agent logic.
 They are infrastructure controls.
-They are also absent from most pre-production checklists because MCP supply chain attacks became a significant attack class only in 2025-2026.
+Most pre-production checklists do not cover them because MCP supply chain attacks became a significant attack class only in 2025-2026.

 ---

 ## The broader pattern

 This attack chain is specific to MCP, but the structure generalizes to any agentic system.
 The trust boundary between the model and the tools it calls is a new attack surface that has no equivalent in traditional software.
-Anything that crosses that boundary — tool descriptions, tool outputs, retrieved documents, agent-to-agent messages — is a potential injection vector.
+Anything that crosses that boundary is a potential injection vector: tool descriptions, tool outputs, retrieved documents, agent-to-agent messages.

 Your threat model needs to follow the full instruction flow through the system.
 From the source of each instruction, through the model, to the tool call, to the downstream system.
 The attacks that hurt production agentic systems in 2026 don't exploit the model directly.
 They route through the deployment stack and use the model as the execution layer.